Breeze0806/go-etl/datax/plugin/reader/sqlite3/README.md

   Supports column reordering, meaning the columns can be exported in an order different from the table schema.

   Supports constant configuration.
-Users need to follow the PostgreSQL syntax format: `["id", "'hello'::varchar", "true", "2.5::real", "power(2,3)"]`.
-Here, "id" is a regular column name, `'hello'::varchar` is a string constant, "true" is a boolean value, "2.5" is a floating-point number, and `power(2,3)` is a function.
+Users need to follow the sqlite3 syntax format.

 - Required: Yes
 - Default: None